CCMGs

 Located at the Community Resource Building (CRB) across the street from the Prince Frederick Post Office.

-GARDEN SMARTER - This award winning educational program allows Master Gardeners to share their knowledge and experience with the community.
+GARDEN SMARTER - This award-winning educational program allows Master Gardeners to share their knowledge and experience with the community.
 Attendees have the opportunity to ask questions, learn best management practices, and share ideas.
-The program begins in January with a Community Seed Swap where vegetable, herb, annual flower and native plant seeds will be available for exchange.
+The program begins in January with a Community Seed Swap where vegetable, herb, annual flower, and native plant seeds will be available for exchange.

 2024 Garden Smarter Lecture Schedule

-SEED SWAP - 2024 Seed Swap will be held on January 20th from 10:00AM - 12:00PM in the Prince Frederick Library.
-We will have seeds in the following categories: Vegetable (warm and cool vegetables), herbs, native perennial flowers, annual/perennial flowers, and older seeds of all kinds.
-We will also have Master Gardener representatives from Bay-Wise, and Plant Sale.
+SEED SWAP - 2026 Seed Swap will be held on January 17th from 10:00 AM - 12:00 PM at the Twin Beach Library.
+We will have seeds in the following categories: Vegetables (warm and cool vegetables), herbs, native perennial flowers, annual/perennial flowers, and older seeds of all kinds.
+We will also have Master Gardener representatives from Bay-Wise and the Plant Sale.
 There will be an information table for any gardening questions.
-Registration will be at the door, the day of the event.
+Registration will be available at the door on the day of the event.

 Calvert County Master Gardener Seed Swap Catalog 2024

 NORTH BEACH FARMERS' MARKET INFORMATION TABLE - Displays materials for the CCMG Information Table at the North Beach Farmers’ Market to inform residents about all the programs offered by the CCMG.
-2023 schedule (times may vary) May to September Fri: 6:00 p.m. - 9:00 p.m.
-The farmers market is located at 5th Street,
+2025 schedule (times may vary) April to October Sat: 8:00 a.m. - 11:30 a.m.
+The farmers' market is located at the parking lot of the North Beach Senior Center.

 PLANT SALE - The CCMG Plant Sale has become known as a source for native plants and organically grown vegetable plants.
-The Plant Sale is held the first Saturday in May in the parking lot of the CRB.
+The Plant Sale is held on the first Saturday in May in the parking lot of the CRB.
 Educational workshops, tours, and a bake sale are also part of the day’s activities.

-RAIN GARDEN & STORM WATER MANAGEMENT AT OLIVET UNITED METHODIST CHURCH - The project covers storm water management, planting of a rain garden and installation of native plants to support pollinators in the community.
+RAIN GARDEN & STORM WATER MANAGEMENT AT OLIVET UNITED METHODIST CHURCH - The project covers storm water management, planting of a rain garden, and installation of native plants to support pollinators in the community.

-YOUTH GARDENS AT ANNMARIE GARDENS - The CCMGs developed these gardens as teaching tools for the public and as part of the Annmarie Youth Summer Camp where we instruct children about gardening, nature, and nutrition.
+YOUTH GARDENS AT ANNMARIE GARDENS - The CCMGs developed these gardens as teaching tools for the public and as part of the Annmarie Youth Summer Camp, where we instruct children about gardening, nature, and nutrition.
 The vegetables are donated to local food banks.

 Educational Opportunities

-Viewings in the Prince Frederick office are POSTPONED, please check back for updates.
+Viewings in the Prince Frederick office are POSTPONED.
+Please check back for updates.

 Backyard Buffers Program